Here are some of the questions that I often asked

 Where can I buy basket making willow myself

-It depends where you live but Id always recommend buying directly from a grower to guarantee its quality.
-Here are some of the larger growers, but there are several smaller growers arround the best thing is to do a web search or go to Basketmakers Association page.
+It depends where you live but Id always recommends buying directly from a grower to guarantee its quality.
+Here are some of the larger growers based in Somerset, but there are several smaller growers in different parts of they country and you may have one near to where you live, areas like Devon Wales and Scotland have quite a few and there are others which you can find ain a web search also visit the Basketmakers Association page.

 I have a willow tree growing in my garden/ nearby is it suitable to use?